ZAZPRO/toy-lisp-rs/README.md

 # Rust Toy Lisp interpreter
+This is a really simple Lisp interpreter, written in Rust.
+Just for educational purposes.
+Used to discover how to work with lexing libraries and how to write basic interpreter.
+Functionality that is done works really solid, but do not expect any new functionality beyond ones that listed in the Features.

-Based on v0.0.1 of this [book](https://vishpat.github.io/lisp-rs/overview.html) but with distinct differences.
+Based on v0.0.1 of this [book](https://vishpat.github.io/lisp-rs/overview.html) but with distinct difference in underground structure of lexing and operator evaluation as operators now accept arbitrary number of arguments.

 ## Lisp Features
 - Integers